liusseka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Duplicate last line: The script duplicates the last line of the file iacta
 10. No more javascript: The script deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 11. Don't just count your directories, make your directories count: The script counts the number of directories and sub-directories in the current directory.
+12. What's new: The script displays the 10 newest files in the current directory.